brandon-neth/ChapelWebsite/content/gpu.md

 +++

-GPUs are the powerhouse of modern computing workloads.
-But conventional GPU programming couldn't be more more difficult.
-Chapel makes it simple, all with the same easy-to-use language constructs as distributed programming.
+GPUs are the powerhouse of modern computing systems.
+But conventional GPU programming couldn't be more difficult.
+Chapel makes it simple, all with the same easy-to-use language constructs as parallel and distributed programming.
 {.content-paragraph}

+# Example: Matrix Multiplication

+{{<code-example "codeExamples">}}

 # Key Features of Chapel for GPU Execution

 {{<grid "keyFeatures">}}

-# Example: Matrix Multiplication

-{{<code-example "codeExamples">}}

-# Use Cases for Chapel's Built-In GPU Support

-{{<grid "useCases">}}